gofynd/fdk-client-swift/documentation/platform/THEME.md

-Remove a page from the platform.
+Use this API to delete a page for a theme by its ID and page_value.

 *Returned Response:*